NathanKong06/Goodreads-Dashboard/README.md

 * **Chart 1**: **Top N Publishers by Books Read** (Bar chart).
 * **Chart 2**: **Binding Distribution** (Pie chart).
 * **Chart 3**: **Books Read by Year of Publication** (Bar chart).
+* **Interactive Table**: Select a publication year to view all books you read from that year.

 ![Binding Distribution](./screenshots/binding.png)